Privacy, Copyright, and Security Policy

 Paper test booklets: Paper test booklets and related test support materials should be kept in locked storage at all times when not in use.
 Prior to the distribution of test booklets, the test administrator must number each test booklet for tracking purposes.
 As examinees finish a test, they must put their answer sheet inside their test booklet and wait until the conclusion of the testing session.
 The administrator must ensure that each test booklet is returned before anyone leaves the testing facility.

 No agency, school, or other entity may use any CASAS test or test item – published or unpublished – as a tool to prepare examinees for the testing process.
 CASAS tests may never serve as practice tests in any capacity or for any purpose.
 Test items may not be reviewed, discussed, or explained to anyone at any time.

 Paper test booklets: If test booklets have been marked in or torn, agencies should shred these test booklets.
 If an agency is transitioning to a new test series, CASAS requests that agencies shred old test booklets and destroy related testing materials including CDs.
-It is never appropriate to retain test materials for use as a practice test or for instructional purposes.
+Agencies may not retain test materials for use as practice tests or for instructional purposes.